Rhode Island: Geography

 Rhode Island covers an area of 1034 sqmi within the New England region of the Northeastern United States and is bordered on the north and east by Massachusetts, on the west by Connecticut, and on the south by Rhode Island Sound and the Atlantic Ocean.
 It shares a narrow maritime border with New York State between Block Island and Long Island.
 The state's mean elevation is 200 ft.
 It is only 37 mi wide and 48 mi long, yet the state has a tidal shoreline on Narragansett Bay and the Atlantic Ocean of 384 mi.

 Rhode Island is nicknamed the Ocean State and has a number of oceanfront beaches.
 It is mostly flat with no real mountains, and the state's highest natural point is Jerimoth Hill, 812 ft above sea level.
 The state has two distinct natural regions.
 Eastern Rhode Island contains the lowlands of the Narragansett Bay, while Western Rhode Island forms part of the New England upland.
 Rhode Island's forests are part of the Northeastern coastal forests ecoregion.

 Narragansett Bay is a major feature of the state's topography.
 There are more than 30 islands within the bay; the largest is Aquidneck Island, which holds the municipalities of Newport, Middletown, and Portsmouth.
 The second-largest island is Conanicut, and the third is Prudence.
 Block Island lies about 12 mi off the southern coast of the mainland and separates Block Island Sound and the Atlantic Ocean proper.

-A rare type of rock called Cumberlandite is found only in Rhode Island (specifically, in the town of Cumberland) and is the state rock.
+A rare type of rock called Cumberlandite can be found in Cumberland (the only place within the United States in which it can be found) and is the state rock.
 There were initially two known deposits of the mineral, but it is an ore of iron, and one of the deposits was extensively mined for its ferrous content.

 Climate

-Most of Rhode Island has a humid continental climate, with warm summers and cold winters.
-The state's southern coastal portions are the broad transition zone into subtropical climates, with hot summers and cool winters with a mix of rain and snow.
+Rhode Island lies at the broad transition zone from the continental climates to the north and the subtropical climates to the south.
+The basic climate features warm to hot summers and cool winters with a mix of rain and snow.
 Block Island has an oceanic climate.
 The highest temperature recorded in Rhode Island was 104 °F, recorded on August 2, 1975, in Providence.
 The lowest recorded temperature in Rhode Island was -23 °F on February 5, 1996, in Greene.
 Monthly average temperatures range from a high of 83 °F to a low of 20 °F.

-Rhode Island is vulnerable to tropical storms and hurricanes due to its location in New England, catching the brunt of many storms that blow up the eastern seaboard.
+Rhode Island is vulnerable to tropical storms and hurricanes due to its location along the East Coast.
 Hurricanes that have done significant damage in the state include the 1938 New England hurricane, Hurricane Carol (1954), Hurricane Donna (1960), and Hurricane Bob (1991).

+Due to the relatively flat nature of Rhode Island's seashore, the state is vulnerable to storm surge and coastal erosion, especially as sea levels rise.